 Even if you don’t receive a tax form, you will still need to report your ridesharing income.

-- All drivers who earned income on the Lyft platform in 2018, regardless of income amount, will receive a 2018 Annual Summary document which has the info you'll need to get your taxes filed.
+- All drivers who earned income on the Lyft platform in 2023, regardless of income amount, should receive a 2023 Annual Summary document which has the info you'll need to get your taxes filed.

 But don’t let these forms or amounts scare you, you are entitled to several deductions, like the miles you drove.